 Roth IRAs, with their tax-free distributions, continue to be popular savings vehicles.
 Contributions to Roth IRAs are not deductible, and are subject to income limitations.
-As with traditional IRAs, you may contribute up to \$5,500 to a Roth IRA in 2018 (\$6,500 if you are 50 or older).
+As with traditional IRAs, you may contribute up to \$6,000 to a Roth IRA in 2021 (\$7,000 if you are 50 or older).
 Again, combined contributions to one or more IRAs may not exceed these limits.

 The greatest benefits of Roth IRAs may be in transferring wealth to heirs.
-A Roth IRA is not subject to RMDs during the owner's lifetime, contributions are allowable at any age (even beyond age 701⁄2), and may provide far more to a beneficiary than other plans.
+A Roth IRA is not subject to RMDs during the owner's lifetime, contributions are allowable at any age, and may provide far more to a beneficiary than other plans.
 Assets in the account for five tax years can pass to heirs without current income tax.
 Non-spousal beneficiaries of a Roth IRA have to take minimum distributions (which are tax-free) but can stretch them out over a lifetime.
 In the meantime, the Roth continues to enjoy tax-free growth.